FuckingNode/FuckingNode/SECURITY.md

 ### Supported Versions

 This section is here for redundancy, as this isn't some large-scale project with "v20" and "v19" being both supported.
-As soon as v3 comes out, v2 drops support.
-The latest major (as we use SemVer) defines whether a version is supported or not.
+We don't like this bureaucratic way of thinking where different versions get patched, as it gives us more work and can actually make it harder and slower to get issues resolved.
+So, as soon as 1.2.3 drops, 1.2.2 is unsupported, and as soon as 2.X drops, 1.X is unsupported.
 Period.